 A refreshing, middle-grade chapter book about a girl, Bea, who is learning how to adjust to life in a blended family.
 When her parents first got divorced, Bea started a journal where she documented all the things in her life that would stay the same.
 At the top of this list is her parents' unconditional love for her.
 Whenever Bea hits a low point or is dealing with a new challenge, she refers to this list to keep herself grounded.
 An inspiring, helpful chapter book for tweens and teens dealing with changes at home.

-Divorce is never easy, but it can be especially hard for tweens who are dealing with lots of other changes in their lives.
+Divorce is never easy, but it can be especially hard for teens who are dealing with lots of other changes in their lives.
 Their hormones are in a state of flux, often causing moodiness and emotional instability.
-Tweens are starting to encounter more complex social scenarios that are confusing to navigate, and they face a new kind of peer pressure.
+Teens are starting to encounter more complex social scenarios that are confusing to navigate, and they face a new kind of peer pressure.
 Divorce workbooks and journals and can be very beneficial in helping adolescents work through their emotions in a healthy and productive way.
 Even the most confident teens can suddenly feel insecure.
 So when parents split up smack in the middle of this challenging period, they can feel even more alone, isolated, and emotional than ever before.
 Parents are often looking for guidance to help tweens who are at risk to engage in dangerous behaviors in response to the stress, fighting, and disruption happening at home.
 These novels for tweens about divorce can help in a number of ways.
 They will relate to the characters in these books and all of the obstacles they face when their parents get divorced.
 For little siblings, check out children's books about divorce with pictures and messaging geared toward younger readers.

 For the 10+ audience, this book written in interview format as three kids discuss their experiences as a blended family.
 The authors of the book are the children themselves.
 They share a very open account of their unique experiences, both the highs and the lows, of dealing with the dynamics of divorce and remarriage.